Just For Today Reading: Inspiring Words for Your Healing Journey!

 Other (e.g., Hazelden Betty Ford): | “Twenty Four Hours a Day,” “Keep It Simple,” etc. | Print Book, E-book | English, Spanish (for some titles) | Publishers’ Websites, Online Retailers, Libraries |

-This Table is a helpful guide for anyone looking to find official daily reflection literature.
+This table is a helpful guide for anyone looking to find official daily reflection literature.
 It brings together information on where to find these materials from various organizations and formats, making the search easier and quicker.

 Relevant Data Table For The Just For Today Reading: